TritonDataCenter/rfd/rfd/0099/README.md

 The parent/child relationship is very important for our use case.
 This concept is taken from [bunyan](https://github.com/trentm/bunyan).
-This is a description of how it is implemented (or will be) in this library.
+This is a description of how it is implemented in this library.
 A parent collector is created with a set of properties including a name, and a set of labels.
 Labels are key/value pairs that can be used to 'drill down' metrics.
 For example, to create a new parent collector: